-Symmetric Cryptography FCS_COP.1/AESCBC, FCS_COP.1/AESGCM: AES in CBC, GCM mode and key sizes 128bits, 256bits Asymmetric Cryptography Hashing FCS_COP.1/RSA: RSA and 2048bits key size FCS_COP.1/SHA: SHA-256, SHA-384 riasining 100_001 .1/011A.
-011A-200, 011A-304
+Symmetric Cryptography AES in CBC, GCM mode and key sizes 128bits, 256bits

+Asymmetric Cryptography RSA and 2048bits key size

+Hashing SHA-256, SHA-384

 FTP_ITC.1: the TSF provides a communication channel based on TLS protocol between the TOE and another trusted IT product.
 The assured identification and protection of the channel data are provided.
 The TSF initiates the communication for syslog exporting over TLS protocol protection.
 While the video streaming client requests the video stream, the TSF provides the video data with RTP/RTSP over TLS protection using the ciphers of the evaluated configuration detailed in the TSS description for FTP_TRP.1.